HOME INSULATION COMPARISONS

 CONS:

-• The R-Value (insulation effectiveness) of many cellulose insulation products can also potentially diminish insulation effectiveness (“R-Value”) over time, which may necessitate the need to re-insulate
+The R-Value (insulation effectiveness) of many cellulose insulation products can potentially over time, which may necessitate the need to re-insulate

 MILEX™ is a natural, loose-fill insulation made from grain Sorghum, or commonly referred to as “MILO”.
 Unlike other home insulation materials, MILEX™ is made from naturally occurring ingredients and without the use of expensive, potentially harmful polymers.
 MILEX™ is biodegradeable and renewable.